眾生無邊誓願度

 The Precept Body Inherently Possesses the Meritorious Function of Preventing Transgressions and Curbing Evils

-Upholding precepts begins with achieving clear understanding of the principles; it is not about forcibly controlling one's behavior.
-When the principles are clear, the mental faculty is influenced, and mental karma naturally ceases to manifest.
-In all practices, understanding the principles is paramount, as right view guides the actions of body, speech, and mind.
-Secondly, deep concentration can subdue afflictions.
-Finally, recognizing causes and understanding effects—knowing that the causes of one matter can bring about the results of another, and realizing that all karmic actions of body, speech, and mind are recorded in one's own Tathāgatagarbha at the very moment they are committed, and that the karmic retribution must inevitably manifest—heightens the mind's vigilance.
-All of this involves a process.
-After receiving the precepts and obtaining the precept substance, the precept substance itself possesses the meritorious function of preventing wrongdoing and stopping evil.
+Upholding precepts begins foremost with achieving clear understanding of the principles; it is not about forcibly controlling one's behavior.
+When the principles are clear, the mental faculty (manas) is influenced, and mental karma naturally ceases to manifest.
+Among all practices, understanding the principles is paramount, as right view guides the actions of body, speech, and mind.
+Secondly, profound concentration can suppress afflictions.
+Finally, understanding causes and realizing effects—knowing that the causes of this matter can bring about the results of that matter—and recognizing that one's own Tathagatagarbha records every single action of body, speech, and mind at the very moment it occurs, and that the karmic retribution must inevitably come to fruition, naturally heightens the vigilance of the mind.
+This entire process unfolds progressively.
+After receiving the precepts and attaining the precept substance (戒体), this precept substance inherently possesses the meritorious function of preventing wrongdoing and stopping evil.
 This is especially true for the Bodhisattva precept substance.
-The Bodhisattva precepts guard the mind; to uphold them perfectly and avoid violations requires cultivation to a certain Bodhisattva stage.
-Before reaching that stage, violations are inevitable, varying in severity.
+The Bodhisattva precepts guard the mind.
+To uphold them perfectly and avoid transgressions entirely requires attainment of a certain Bodhisattva stage (果位).
+Prior to this, transgressions, varying in severity, are almost inevitable.
 Receiving the Bodhisattva precepts brings immense benefits: one's own vigilance increases greatly, and with the added protection of Dharma-protecting virtuous deities, progress on the path advances swiftly.

 ——Master Sheng-Ru's Teachings